 - Perfect for anyone irrespective of their skills or experience with brewing

 - Can churn out an espresso shot in minutes

 - With little to zero manual customization options, it is not the best choice for a purist who seeks consistency and perfection in every drop of coffee

 To sum it up

-While this may not be the most exhaustive list of options that you have, these are certainly among the Top rated espresso machines in the market.
-Do you have your personal favourite to add to this list or a personal experience with one of these machines to share with us?
+While this may not be the most exhaustive list of options that you have, these are certainly among the top rated espresso machines in the market.
+Do you have your personal favorite to add to this list or personal experience with one of these machines to share with us?
 Do give us a holler.